Aetna profit falls on costs and legal settlement

 Excluding special items, the company reported earnings of 94 cents per share.
 Analysts on average were expecting 95 cents on that basis, according to Thomson Reuters I/B/E/S.

-Aetna said operating earnings fell in its commercial business as healthcare costs rose.
-Increased costs related to a severe flu season were offset by a decline in the Northeast of medical services after Superstorm Sandy, which shut down businesses, schools and public transportation for weeks or more.
+It said operating earnings fell in its commercial business as healthcare costs rose.

-He noted that costs appeared to have risen due to an industry trend toward more aggressive pricing that was mentioned by competitors UnitedHealth Group Inc (UNH.N) and WellPoint Inc WLP.N, which already reported fourth-quarter results.
+He noted that costs appeared to have risen due to an industry trend towards more aggressive pricing that was mentioned by competitors UnitedHealth Group Inc (UNH.N) and WellPoint Inc WLP.N, which already reported their fourth quarter financial details.

 The 2010 Patient Protection and Affordable Care Act has put the insurers on the front lines of reform as the law requires policies to include more preventative services for free, added taxes and mandated access to health care for all Americans.